hoanghadhpt/Cucumber-Playwright-demo/README.md

 ## To run your tests

-`npm run test` or `npx cucumber-js` runs all tests `npm run test <feature name>` or `npx cucumber-js <feature name>` run the single feature
+`npm run test-report` to run all tests and auto generate report `npm run test` or `npx cucumber-js` runs all tests `npm run test <feature name>` or `npx cucumber-js <feature name>` run the single feature